ninpei7114/galactic_bubble/README.md

 2. **Create Non-Bubble data**

     Run `make_NonRing.py`.
-Please change `PATH_TO_NANFITS_FILE` to the path of the fits filled with NaN in the area of the MWP-Bubble, and `PATH_TO_OUTPUT_NONBUBBLE_DATA` to the folder where the created Non-Bubble data is saved, respectively.
+Please replace `PATH_TO_NANFITS_FILE` with the path of the fits filled with NaN in the area of the MWP-Bubble, and `PATH_TO_OUTPUT_NONBUBBLE_DATA` with the folder where the created Non-Bubble data is saved, respectively.

     ```bash
     cd photoutils/Non_Ring